How Former Ambassador Marie Yovanovitch Became a Target in Ukraine

 In the end, the removal of Yovanovitch may not have helped the president or his lawyer.
 Her replacement was another career diplomat, Bill Taylor, who now has an indelible place in the impeachment inquiry.

-NPR Moscow Correspondent Lucian Kim contributed to this report from Kyiv.
-NPR National Correspondent Jeff Brady contributed to this report from Washington D.C.
+NPR Moscow correspondent Lucian Kim contributed to this report from Kyiv.
+NPR national correspondent Jeff Brady contributed to this report from Washington, D.C.